ninjasphere/sphere-go-state-service/README.md

 # sphere-go-state-service

-This service takes state messages from AMQP and stores them in REDIS.
+This service takes state messages from AMQP and stores them in REDIS for use by the api-service which uses it this to populate the state information in rest calls for devices.

 # Docker